batearedcollie/obsln/README.md

 Introduction
 ------------

-Provides some of the basic functionality from ObsPy without the bloated dependencies and size
+Provides some of the basic functionality from ObsPy without many of the dependencies and size

 Building Docker Image
 ---------------------

-..

 	docker build -t obsln:latest .